High Torque Magnetic Drives

 Parr magnetic drives are supported with three graphite-filled PTFE bushings and quality internal ball bearings.
 They routinely deliver 2000 hours of operation without service.

-The A1120HC and A1180HC models are the standard units normally furnished with the reactor sizes listed in the adjoining table.
-The A1750HC2 model is a special high torque drive intended primarily for heavy loads and high viscosity applications.
-When it is used to replace a standard drive, the standard motor and drive system may have to be modified to provide the higher torque which the A1750HC2 drive is capable of transmitting.
+The General Purpose and Heavy Duty models are the standard units normally furnished with the reactor sizes listed in the adjoining table.
+The Extra Heavy Duty model is a special high torque drive intended primarily for heavy loads and high viscosity applications.
+When it is used to replace a standard drive, the standard motor and drive system may have to be modified to provide the higher torque which the Extra Heavy Duty drive is capable of transmitting.

-The Series 5500 Compact Reactors have a smaller magnetic drive that is used with a 1/17 hp motor.
-It is intended for low viscosity applications and has a torque rating of 2.5 in-lb.
+The Series 5500 Compact Reactors have a smaller magnetic drive that is intended for low viscosity applications.

 Two Styles Available